 You are encouraged to meet the professor for your individual assignment and you are most welcome to meet about other issues related to the course or the Media and Technology Program in general.
 I do not have regular office-hours, meetings are scheduled by appointment.
-If you are interested, I am also open to scheduling a few lunches with small groups of interested students to discuss course and program related things.
+In normal times, I also suggest that we schedule a few lunches with small groups of interested students to discuss course and program related things.